AstarNetwork/astar-docs/docs/builder-guides/astar_features/run_local_network.md

 ## TL;DR

-Compared with using Shibuya testnet, testing on a local Astar blockchain can provide higher throughput, quicker response, and more privacy since the only node of the network runs on your local device.
-Building a local Astar blockchain is essential for relatively large project development and testing.
+Building a local Astar blockchain is essential for large project development and testing.
+Compared with using Shibuya testnet, testing on a local Astar blockchain provides higher throughput, quicker response, and more privacy since the only node of the network runs on your local device.

 In this guide, we will walk you through the process of setting up a local Astar node, running the local blockchain, accessing the blockchain via your local explorer, and configuring the local blockchain in other developer tools.